MskCtB/Minesweeper-2020-approach/README.md

 Different approach to my old minesweeper code

 Press >spacebar< to get a different mine layout/restart the game.
+Press >Escape< to get back to the menu.

 To do:
 -add animations to explosion(?)